Examples

 TurtleBot Follower Demo

-[Remote PC] Go to catkin workspace
+[Remote PC] Go to your catkin workspace

 to build the new packages.